luciebinder/ws-openness-2025/_sources/content/4_additional/quick_tutorial_ws.md

 ![Image of the settings under Branch.](../../static/save-gh-pages.png)

 9\.
-Click on "Action" and then "General" on the left side.
+On the left side, click on "Action" and then "General".

 ![Image of the menu on the left side.](../../static/actions-general.png)